Swing Trading Strategies

 For the example that I have attached here, it was well over a year before you get knocked out of the market, but that isn’t necessarily a good thing as it leads to stress-free trading.

 Swing Trading Strategies - Conclusion

 You should by all means experiment with these systems, and choose what makes you the most comfortable.

 There are also a million variations between these systems that can help, such as the Fibonacci one which has almost limitless possibilities.

 Make sure to use a stock screener like Trade Ideas to find the best possible trade entries.
 Without a good market scanner, you will miss the perfect entry point.
 Furthermore, you should you use a charting tool.

 While Trade Ideas has an integrated charting functionality, you can also use other charting tools like TradingView.
-Check out the TradingView Review to learn all about the free features this charting tool provides.
+Check out the TradingView Review in our best stock screeners section to learn all about the free features this charting tool provides.

 You can trade just one particular candlestick, or trade everything that touches the 50% Fibonacci retracement level, if your psychology can handle that.